niCodeLine/modipyCop/README.md

 directory.post_revision()
 ```

-It can also be used as decorator:
+Or be used as decorator:

 ```python
 from modipyCop import decoprator